 The Universitat Autònoma de Barcelona is committed to making the information, programmes and activities on its websites accessible to the largest possible number of users in line with the legislation on accessibility to public sector websites and web applications for mobile devices.

 This legislation applies to the website https://www.uab.cat.
-The subdomains of the website have their own declarations on accessibility.
+The subdomains of the website might have their own declarations on accessibility.

 Situation of compliance

 This website conforms partially to Royal Decree 1112/2018, of 7 September as a result of the exceptions and lack of conformity of some of the aspects which are outlined below.

 To achieve this objective the UAB takes as its starting point compliance with the Steps for accessibility for 2.1 website content established by the World Wide Web Consortium (W3C).